Autonomous phonon maser in levitated spin-mechanics: Practical design window for an observable phonon maser

+up to the small correction term $\propto 1/\omega_m$ in Eq.~\eqref{app:Teff_bound_eta}.
+Equivalently, for $\omega_m=2\pi\times 50~\mathrm{rad/s}$ this corresponds to an effective occupation $\bar n_{\rm eff}\sim k_B T_{\rm eff}^{\max}/(\hbar\omega_m)\sim 8\times 10^3$, consistent with the largest coherent populations predicted by Eq.~\eqref{app:nlas_rewrite} for the same $\gamma_1/\gamma_m$. \rem{\paragraph{Comparison with current levitated-platform capabilities.} The bound in Eq.~\eqref{app:Teff_bound_numbers} is extremely demanding in the ultra-low-frequency regime considered here.
+For comparison, feedback cooling of levitated diamond particles has been demonstrated to below \(1\)~K in a magneto-gravitational trap \cite{hsu2016}, while recent high-vacuum surface-ion-trap experiments with levitated nanodiamonds have demonstrated stable operation and ODMR at pressures near \(10^{-5}\)~Torr \cite{jin2024}, but not motional cooling to the microkelvin scale required by Eq.~\eqref{app:Teff_bound_numbers}.
+The present benchmark should therefore be interpreted as a conservative design target for unambiguous visibility of the coherent component, rather than as a claim that this regime is already routinely accessible in present low-frequency RF levitated platforms.
+This also motivates the staged protocol discussed below, in which cooling and masing are applied sequentially rather than simultaneously.}

-\paragraph{How pre-cooling/feedback cooling enters, and why there is a tradeoff.} A common route to lowering $\bar n_{\rm eff}$ is to engineer an additional cold damping channel.
+\paragraph{How pre-cooling/feedback cooling enters, and why there is a tradeoff?} A common approach to lowering $\bar n_{\rm eff}$ is to engineer an additional cold-damping channel.
 At the level of the reduced description, this corresponds to supplementing Eq.~\eqref{app:Lm} by an extra Liouvillian

 with $\bar n_{\rm cool}\ll \bar n_{\rm th}$ for an effective cold bath.
 The net mechanical damping and effective occupation then become

 Crucially, however, the lasing threshold inversion depends on the \emph{total} damping, so that Eq.~\eqref{app:Szth} becomes